-bon-bon – evolve
+bon-bon – ORIGINS

-One of the Chef’s signature dishes is a combination of scallops served on shallots whipped cream with a gazpacho of oysters.
+It depends on the season what the Chef will serve for you and great creativity is shown in his menus.
+Since a few years, the signature of Chef Hardiquest has changed and he now calls it his ‘Origins’ kitchen.
+Within this new philosophy, he serves classic Belgian dishes with an innovative twist.
+One of the signature dishes that demonstrates this philosophy is the reinterpretation of the Belgian classic ‘tomates-crevettes” (tomatoes with shrimps).
+Cristophe serves the shrimps (from the Belgian North Sea) raw, with a jelly of tomato, and caviar.
+A deceivingly simple but so delicious dish.
+Another starter combines onion and grevenbruecher cheese in two preparations.
+An exceptional combination of these two ingredients results in a fine balance of salty, savoury and sweet.
+Next is a combination of scallops, served on shallots whipped cream with a gazpacho of oysters.
 Another great dish is the synergy of a cheese and dessert course.
 Whipped Fontainebleau de Beersel cheese is paired with a sorrel and peppercorn ice cream for an intense touch.
 The dish is combined with little merengues from rosemary, dill and chervil merengue pieces and a coulis from cucumber, celery and lemon.
-You will finish your meal with an amazing selection of home-made macarons.

-Bon-Bon scored 87 points of 100 points in our rating system.
+Bon Bon scored 87 points of 100 points in our rating system.
 View our Top 60 of the world.
 Back to the reviews.

 Avenue de Tervueren 453

 Phone: +32 2 346 66 15